alex-spataru/frc-robot-programming/GLOSSARY.md

 ## PDP

-Acronym for "Power Distribution Board"
+Acronym for "Power Distribution Panel".
+Click [here](Book/Chapters/1.2.md) for more information

 ## RSL